hm-lang/core/proposals/README.md

 ## sets

 A set contains some elements, and makes checking for the existence of an element within fast, i.e., O(1).
-Like with store IDs, the set's element type must satisfy certain properties (e.g., integer/string-like).
+Like with container IDs, the set's element type must satisfy certain properties (e.g., integer/string-like).
 The syntax to define a set is `VariableName: set[elementType]`.
 You can elide `set` for default named arguments like this: `Set[elementType];` (or `:` or `.`).